About Us

 Portada / Useful information for travel to Peru / Touristic Tickets / Alternatives to sold out Huayna Picchu tickets

-View of Machu Picchu from the summit of Huayna Picchu Mountain.
+View from the summit of Huayna Picchu mountain.

-The hike to Huayna Picchu Mountain, also called "Wayna Picchu," is an unforgettable experience for any traveler visiting Machu Picchu.
+The hike to Huayna Picchu mountain, also known as "Wayna Picchu", is an unforgettable experience that travelers can enjoy when visiting Machu Picchu.

-The duration of the hike is approximately 2 and a half hours, climbing up one side of the mountain.
-Throughout the journey, you will be close to a cliff over 400 meters high on the right side.
+The hike lasts approximately 2.5 hours, climbing up one side of the mountain.
+Throughout the journey, you will be close to a cliff over 400 meters on the right side.

-The personal satisfaction and the panoramic view of the entire site are breathtaking, which is one of the main reasons the Huayna Picchu entrance ticket is so popular.
+The personal satisfaction and panoramic view of the entire site are impressive, which is one of the main reasons why the entrance to Huayna Picchu is so popular.

 Alternatives when Huayna Picchu tickets are sold out

-For this reason, they sell out very quickly, so when travelers DO NOT manage to find available tickets for Huayna Picchu, there are alternatives that are very attractive for a hike to the mountains.
+The hike to the summit of Huayna Picchu mountain has 300 tickets available per day, which is why they sell out quickly.
+When travelers DO NOT find available tickets for Huayna Picchu, there are very attractive alternatives for hiking the mountains.

 Machu Picchu Mountain

 The Inca citadel of Machu Picchu is surrounded by mountains, and Machu Picchu Mountain is one of them.
-This mountain is the first alternative when tickets to Huayna Picchu are sold out.
+This mountain is the first alternative when Huayna Picchu tickets are sold out.

-It is located at an elevation of 3,082 meters above sea level, nearly 300 meters higher than the summit of Huayna Picchu Mountain.
-This mountain has 400 entry tickets available for sale each day, divided into 2 groups of 200 people each.
+It is located at an elevation of 3,082 meters, almost 300 meters higher than the summit of Huayna Picchu mountain.
+This mountain has a limit of 100 tickets available for sale each day, divided into 2 groups of 100 people.

-Currently, there are 2 entrance shifts to Machu Picchu Mountain.
+Currently, there are two entry shifts to Machu Picchu Mountain.
 The first group enters from 7 am and the second group from 8 am.

-To purchase the Machu Picchu Mountain entry ticket, you must also buy the ticket to the citadel.
-The entry ticket comes with circuit 3 and allows you to visit the Inca city and hike to the summit of Machu Picchu Mountain.
+To purchase the ticket to Machu Picchu Mountain, it is mandatory to also buy the ticket to the citadel.
+The entry ticket includes circuit 1, which allows you to take the classic Machu Picchu photo and hike to the summit of Machu Picchu Mountain.

-View from Machu Picchu Mountain.
-Alterative to Huayna Picchu.
+View from the summit of Machu Picchu Mountain.

 Huchuy Picchu Mountain

-The hike to Huchuy Picchu Mountain is a recently implemented trekking route by the authorities of Machu Picchu.
-This mountain is the smallest of the three mountains surrounding the Inca citadel and is located right next to Huayna Picchu Mountain.
+The hike to Huchuy Picchu Mountain is a recently implemented trekking route by Machu Picchu authorities.
+This mountain is the smallest of the mountains surrounding the Inca citadel and is located right next to Huayna Picchu Mountain.

-The name Huchuy Picchu means "Little Mountain" in Quechua.
-It stands at an altitude of 2,497 meters and is about 50 meters above the Inca citadel.
-The trek to the summit is nearly 1 km, including stone steps, which gives it a moderate difficulty level.
+The name Huchuy Picchu means "Small Mountain" in Quechua.
+It has an altitude of 2,497 meters and is about 50 meters above the Inca citadel.
+The hike to the summit is almost 1 km and includes stone steps, giving it a moderate difficulty.

-To access this route, you must purchase the Machu Picchu + Huchuy Picchu ticket, which allows you to visit the Inca citadel with circuit 4 and climb to the summit of Huchuy Picchu Mountain.
+To access this route, you must purchase the entry ticket, which allows you to visit the Inca citadel with circuit 3 and hike to the summit of Huchuy Picchu Mountain.
+This entry is limited to 50 people per day, divided into 2 groups of 25 people each.

-View from Huchuy Picchu Mountain.
-Alterative to Huayna Picchu.
+View of Machu Picchu from Huchuy Picchu Mountain.
 Source: CuscoPeru.com

 View of Machu Picchu from Huchuy Picchu Mountain.